Thayjes/Runaway_Car_Challenge/README.md

 ### Project Introduction

 In this project, a UKF is implemented and also used to catch an escaped car driving in a circular path.
-The run away car will be being sensed by a stationary sensor, that is able to measure both noisy lidar and radar data.
-The capture vehicle will need to use these measurements to close in on the run away car.
-To capture the run away car the capture vehicle needs to come within .1 unit distance of its position.
-However the capture car and the run away car have the same max velocity, so if the capture vehicle wants to catch the car, it will need to predict where the car will be ahead of time.
+The run away car is sensed by a stationary sensor, that is able to measure both noisy lidar and radar data.
+The capture vehicle will need to use these measurements to close in on the runaway car.
+To capture the runaway car the capture vehicle needs to come within .1 unit distance of its position.
+However the capture car and the runaway car have the same max velocity, so if the capture vehicle wants to catch the runaway car, it will need to predict where the car will be ahead of time.

+### Results

+1. [Standard noise settings in LASER and RADAR Measurements] (https://drive.google.com/open?id=1XMEe46nlFjkcFSGlKU2QuYIIRc1fsNME)

+2. [With added noise in LASER Measurements alone] (https://drive.google.com/open?id=1JpEEOr1fB1iPscHdKc9ESPeyfIvCkeHv)

+3. [Added noise in LASER and RADAR Measurements] (https://drive.google.com/open?id=1Az6JrFRb03D_4xBW9jTEiZqAEqoVELg1)

+We can see that it does very well with standard noise, and as the noise in the measurements increase there is increased difficulty in catching the target car but eventually it does.

 ### Strategy